dashpay/docs/wallets/dashcore/interface.rst

   corner of the window will cause Dash Core to minimize rather than close.
   To completely close the app, select **File > Exit**.

+Prune block storage to
+  This option enables pruning of blocks and specifies the amount of storage to use for block storage.
+Enabling pruning significantly reduces the disk space required to store transactions.
+All blocks are still fully validated.
+  Reverting this setting requires re-downloading the entire blockchain.

 Size of database cache
   This option specifies the size of the database cache in memory.
 A higher value will result in increased performance when adding new blocks at the